-Measles is a respiratory disease caused by a virus that can be spread through the air by breathing, coughing, or sneezing.
-The disease is also called rubeola and is easily spread from person to person.
-Measles causes fever, runny nose, cough and rash all over the body.
-The rash usually begins on a person’s face and spreads down to the neck, trunk, arms, legs and feet.
-When the rash appears, a person’s fever may rise to more than 104 degrees Fahrenheit.
+Measles is a respiratory disease caused by a virus that can spread through the air by breathing, coughing, or sneezing.
+The disease is also called rubeola is easily spread from person to person.
+Measles causes fever, runny nose, cough, and a rash all over the body.
+The rash usually begins on a person’s face and spreads down to the neck, trunk, arms, legs, and feet.
+When the rash appears, a person’s fever may rise to more than 104° Fahrenheit.

 - Measles Fact Sheet (Word)